flurdy/socialbeancrowd/README.md

 * Akka if needs to scale horizontally and reactive
 * Java 8 or Akka streams if posts/wall are large
 * Separate apps for input layer, reading and member posts persistance
-* Test Launcher and InputReader
+* Test SocialLauncher and Inputs more
+* Dependency injection context like Spring or Guice
 * Etc

 There is a Scala alternative at https://github.com/flurdy/socialcrowd